Effective Conflict Resolution Strategies

 What should I do about a conflict ?

-Conflicts, arguments disputes, whatever terminology you use, make us feel vulnerable.
+Conflicts, arguments and dispute make us feel vulnerable.
 Some people thrive on confrontation and make it the basis of how they interact with others.
 Perhaps you can think about a relationship you have with somebody which is invigorated by passionate discussion, an ability to be honest about any tension or discomfort or you feel safe, knowing that confrontation won’t lead to the end of your relationship.
 To have this sense of security and trust in another person is rare, beautiful and should be treasured.

 But not all of our relationships are as durable.
 More importantly, not all of us can articulate why we are offended by something without becoming overwhelmed with emotion.
 Our primal instinct is to be worried about violence or sometimes, worse; a breakdown of the relationship.